Farrier: History

 The task of shoeing horses was originally performed by blacksmiths, owing to the origin of the word found within the Latin ferrum.
 However, by the time of Edward III of England (r.
-1327-1377) the position, among others, had become much more specialized.
+1327–1377) the position, among others, had become much more specialized.
 This was part of a larger trend in specialization and the division of labour in England at the time.
 In 1350, Edward released an ordinance concerning pay and wages within the city of London.
 In the ordinance it mentioned farriers and decreed that they were not to charge more for their services than "they were wont to take before the time of the pestilence."
 The pestilence mentioned was the Black Death, which places the existence of farriers as a trade independent of blacksmiths at the latest in 1346.
 In 1350, a statute from Edward designated the shoer of horses at court to be the ferrour des chivaux (literally Shoer of Horses), who would be sworn in before judges.
 The ferrour des chivaux would swear to do his craft properly and to limit himself solely to it.
 The increasing division of labour in England, especially in regards to the farriers, proved beneficial for Edward III during the first phase of the Hundred Years' War.
 The English army traveled into France with an immense baggage train that possessed its own forges in order for the Sergeants-Farrier and his assistants to shoe horses in the field.
-The increased specialization of the 14th Century allowed Edward to create a self-sufficient army, thus contributing to his military success in France.
+The increased specialization of the fourteenth century allowed Edward to create a self-sufficient army, thus contributing to his military success in France.